 Send a private message to any user with:

-To handle incoming public messages you need a proper chat listener callback:
+To handle incoming public messages from all subscribed public channels you need a proper chat listener callback:

 To receive and parse private messages you implement the following chat listener callback:

 Set the online status for your players and an optional status message with: